mehulagg/gitlab/doc/user/project/members/index.md

 ## Add groups to a project

-Rather than adding individual users to a project, you can add groups.
-This action adds groups as members of a project, so all of the users in the group get the assigned access.
+When you assign a group to a project, each user in the group gets access to the project, based on the role they're assigned in the group.
+However, the user's access is also limited by the maximum role you choose when you invite the group.

 Prerequisite: